AuHau/loggy/README.md

 See `loggy --help` for this usage:

 ```
+Loggy is a swiss knife for working with logs.
+It stores the logs in internal buffer which allows it to do all sort of operations on top of them without the need to rerun the log's producing program or store them in file.

-y default loggy reads from STDIN or you can specify file path to read the logs from specific file.
+By default loggy reads from STDIN or you can specify file path to read the logs from specific file.
 You quit the application by pressing Ctrl+C.

 Configuration